In early November 2013 we got the word to go to Kandahar Air Field, Afghanistan, known as KAF.

 And though my good mate Ian Williamson and I had been contemplating this for some months the short notice caused us a flurry of activity.
 How to get into the Afghanistan war zone?
 Not easy.

-We were told to book the daily contractors’ fight out of Dubai with Fly Dubai.
+We were told to book the daily contractors’ flight out of Dubai with Fly Dubai.

 The only scheduled flight from Dubai via Fly Dubai was into Kabul.
 I considered this very risky.
 After a few back and forth emails arrangements were made for the SASR to meet us at the airport.
 Things still didn’t seem right.
 Still too risky.
 We could be kidnapped at Kabul.